Pricing Residential Electricity Based on Individual Consumption Behaviors: Introduction

 \subsection{Outline}

 In Section II of this paper, we formalize the aggregation problem facing the LSE.
 In Section III, we present an optimal algorithm for constructing groups of consumers with a low per unit cost of electricity.
-In Section IV, we calculate the uncertainty faced by a group of customers and demonstrate the trade-off between rate and uncertainty.
+In Section IV, we calculate the uncertainty faced by a group of consumers and demonstrate the trade-off between rate and uncertainty.
 In Section V, we show how to segment the entire population using our method.
-We close with some concluding remarks and suggestions for extensions in Section VI.
+We close with some concluding remarks in Section VI.